Call for Experts: Multi-Stakeholder Working Groups for the Integrity Council for the Voluntary Carbon Market |

 Membership of the Categories Working Group is through a nomination process undertaken by the ICVCM and the composition will be made public on the website soon.

-We are now inviting experts to join our multi-stakeholder working groups which will perform the deeper assessments of categories of credits.
-Topics of the groups will cover areas like agriculture, forestry and land-use, energy, transport and industrial gases.
+We are currently inviting experts to join our multi-stakeholder working groups which will perform the deeper assessments of categories of credits.
+Topics of the groups will cover areas like energy, transport and industrial gases.

 Individual experts are welcome to apply for the Integrity Council’s roster of experts.
 We will draw on this roster for the multi-stakeholder working groups.